 Guide to Ultralight Water Filters and Purification

-In this guide, we take a deep look at ultralight water filters and purification methods, review several products, identify the essential factors to consider when planning your hydration and water treatment system for bikepacking, and reveal our editors’ choices.
+In this guide, we take an in-depth look at ultralight water filters and purification methods, review several products, identify the essential factors to consider when planning your bikepacking hydration and water treatment system, and reveal our editors’ choices.
+Find it all here…

-Let’s face it, sourcing and carrying water can be one of the trickiest parts to planning your bikepacking kit (and often the trip).
+Sourcing and carrying water can be one of the trickiest parts of planning your bikepacking kit (and often the trip itself).
 Whether it’s an overnighter or a month-long international dirt-road tour, bikepackers almost always require a lot of water.
 Supplemental hydration is a necessary requirement when you’re exerting the high level of energy required to pedal a loaded bicycle.
-And, water is heavy, takes up valuable real estate on the bike, and can often be hard to find.
+And water is heavy, takes up valuable real estate on the bike, and can often be hard to find.
+This guide aims to help simplify the process of staying hydrated while out on the bike.

 We have routes on this site where water is plentiful, such as the Appalachian Gravel Growler, which is chock full of clear springs and mountain streams.
 When bikepacking in this type of environment, there’s no significant reason to carry more than a liter bottle and a reliable filter.
 On the flip side, routes such as the Camino del Diablo in southern Arizona require a disproportionate volume of water to be carried over several days.
 Then, there are routes through developing nations with tap water provided by questionable infrastructure, where drinking water can be risky business.